Add lines and arrows in Pages on iPad

 Change the line color: Tap the color well, swipe to see the color options, then tap to select one.
 (See Fill objects with color or an image for more information on choosing colors.)

-Adjust the line’s thickness: Drag the Width slider left or right.
+Adjust the line’s thickness: Drag the Width slider left or right, or tap the width and enter a new value.

 Add an arrow, dot, or other shape to the end of the line: Tap the left or right arrow setting, then tap an arrowhead style.